What are the biggest IPOs of all time?

 You can trade IPOs in two ways, depending on whether the company has listed or not.
 If you want to trade an IPO before it is held, you may be able to do so by trading a grey market.
 These are offered by IG on certain IPOs and represent a prediction of a company’s market capitalisation before it lists.
 You can trade the grey market by ‘buying’ if you think the market cap will be worth more than the prediction, or ‘selling’ if you think it has been overvalued.

-To trade the IPO after it has been held, you can open a CFD trading or spread betting account.
+To trade the IPO after it has been held, you can open a CFD trading account.
 This enables you to speculate on share price movements without owning the physical shares, which means you can go long or short.

 1 Renaissance Capital, 2019